-Definition: Self inductance or in the other words inductance of the coil is defined as the property of the coil due to which it opposes the change of current flowing through it.
+Definition: Self-inductance or in other words inductance of the coil is defined as the property of the coil due to which it opposes the change of current flowing through it.
 Inductance is attained by a coil due to the self-induced emf produced in the coil itself by changing the current flowing through it.

 If the current in the coil is increasing, the self-induced emf produced in the coil will oppose the rise of current, that means the direction of the induced emf is opposite to the applied voltage.